 With the selection still active, make the texture layer active and then click on the mask button at the bottom of the layers panel (highlighted).
 This creates a mask that hides all the texture apart from the areas of the skin we selected.
-You can disable or even delete it by right clicking on the actual mask layer, and the texture will revert back to its original state.
+You can disable or even delete it by right-clicking on the actual mask layer, and the texture will revert back to its original state.
 (18 Carpet Photoshop Textures)

 Now for the fun part.
-Go back to the skin layer and use the colour overlay option (click the FX button at the bottom of the layers panel) to turn it from black to white.
+Go back to the skin layer and use the color overlay option (click the FX button at the bottom of the layers panel) to turn it from black to white.

 All of a sudden you will be able to see your texture, pretty cool huh?

 The reason we still have the original skin layer underneath the texture is that I’m intending to put more artwork behind this character and if that layer isn’t there, then whatever artwork is behind will be seen through the texture., check out the red line I have drawn as an example to show you what I mean below.
 This is with and without that initial skin layer on.

 Now go to the texture layer and click the FX button at the bottom of the layers panel, then go to color overlay and use the yellow we picked for this project.
 All of a sudden you have a skin tone that is a different shade to the rest of the piece but this actually still the same yellow.

 I have repeated the process numerous times here, and also added another character.
 I’ve utilized all the remaining colors with textures.
 I’ve even used different brushes for creating masks (again masking is a tutorial within itself).